Lung transplantation: An overview

 An overview of lung transplantation, including a discussion of outcomes, is presented here.
 Lung transplantation indications, recipient selection, choice of procedure, post-operative management and complications are presented separately.
 (See "Lung transplantation: General guidelines for recipient selection" and "Lung transplantation: Disease-based choice of procedure" and "Lung transplantation: Procedure and postoperative management" and "Noninfectious complications following lung transplantation" and "Evaluation and treatment of acute lung transplant rejection".)

-Between 1988 and 1993, the number of lung transplants performed worldwide increased dramatically from 89 to 1160 annually (figure 1) .
-Between 1993 and 2000, the number of transplants reported to the International Society for Heart and Lung Transplantation (ISHLT) Registry increased modestly as activity appeared to plateau around 2000 procedures annually .
-However, there has been a steady growth in the number of procedures performed annually since 2000, and over 3700 transplants were reported in 2012 .
+Between 1993 and 2000, the number of transplants reported to the International Society for Heart and Lung Transplantation (ISHLT) Registry increased modestly as activity appeared to plateau around 1900 procedures annually (figure 1) .
+However, there has been a steady growth in the number of procedures performed annually since 2000, and 4122 adult lung transplants were reported in 2015 .
 While part of this increase may be attributable to greater participation in the ISHLT Registry, the rapid rise in activity since 2005 suggests that the lung allocation system implemented in the US in 2005 has increased the number of transplants performed.